mohammadaliawan/RB130/2nd_pass/Blocks/notes_blocks_old.md

 The above code does not raise an error because in Ruby every method can take an optional block as an implicit argument.

+In Ruby, all methods can take an optional block as an implicit argument.

 ### What keyword is used to call a block passed to a method?

 `yield`